lochsh/pbt-talk/notes.md

 what your code should be doing.
 It makes sense that this documentation should be about generic properties, rather than purely specific examples.

-Another example: the Fourier transform of a pure sine wave should be the same at every time sample.
+Another example: the magnitude of the Fourier transform of a pure sine wave should be the same at every time sample.
 One way you might document your Fourier transform code is by having a test that tests for this for a variety of sine wave frequencies and offsets (I recently did something v similar).

 ## Interactive test writing?